French Revolutionary Wars: 1800

-In Italy, the Austrians under General Melas attacked first, and by the third week in April had advanced to the Var, with Massena and half his army in Genoa besieged by land, by the Austrians and under tight blockade by the Royal Navy.
-In response Berthier moved – not to the threatened frontier, but to Geneva – and Massena was instructed to hold Genoa until 4 June.
+In Italy, the Austrians under General Michael von Melas attacked first, and by the third week in April had advanced to the Var, with Masséna and half his army in Genoa besieged by land, by the Austrians and under tight blockade by the Royal Navy.
+In response Berthier moved – not to the threatened frontier, but to Geneva – and Masséna was instructed to hold Genoa until 4 June.
 The Army of the Reserve was joined by Napoleon, and in mid-May set out to cross the Alps to attack the Austrian rear.
 The bulk of the army crossed by the Great St Bernard Pass, still under snow, and by 24 May 40,000 troops were in the valley of the Po.
 Artillery was man-hauled over with great effort and ingenuity; however an Austrian-held fort on the Italian side (although bypassed by infantry and cavalry) prevented most of the artillery reaching the plains of Northern Italy until the start of June.

 Once over the Alps, Napoleon did not proceed directly to the relief of Genoa.
 Instead, he advanced on Milan, to improve his lines of communication (via the Simplon and St Gotthard passes) and to threaten Melas's lines of communication with Mantua and Vienna, in the belief that this would cause Melas to raise the siege of Genoa.
 He entered Milan on 2 June and by crossing to the South bank of the Po completely cut Melas's communications.
-Taking up a strong defensive position at Stradella, he confidently awaited an attempt by the Austrian Army to fight its way out.
+Taking up a strong defensive position at Stradella, he confidently awaited an attempt by the Austrian army to fight its way out.

 However, Melas had not raised the siege of Genoa, and on 4 June, Masséna had duly capitulated.
 Napoleon then faced the possibility that, thanks to the British command of the Mediterranean, far from falling back, the Austrians could instead take Genoa as their new base and be supplied by sea.
 His defensive posture would not prevent this; he had to find and attack the Austrians before they could regroup.
 He therefore advanced from Stradella towards Alessandria, where Melas was, apparently doing nothing.
 Convinced that Melas was about to retreat, Napoleon sent strong detachments to block Melas's routes northwards to the Po, and southwards to Genoa.
 At this point, Melas attacked, and for all the brilliance of the previous campaign, Napoleon found himself at a significant disadvantage in the consequent Battle of Marengo (14 June).
 Napoleon and the French came under huge pressure in the early hours of the battle.
 Melas believed he had already won and turned over delivery of the final blow to a subordinate.
 Suddenly, the prompt return of a detached French force under Desaix and a vigorous French counter-attack converted the battle into a decisive French victory.
 The Austrians lost half of their army, but Desaix was one of the French victims.